Paisley witches: Executions

-One of those convicted, James Reid committed suicide by hanging himself in his prison cell, using his handkerchief attached to a nail in the wall.
-The remaining six were hanged and then burned on the Gallow Green in Paisley on 10 June 1697 the last mass execution for witchcraft in western Europe.
-John and James Lindsay, brothers from Formakin Mill, near Houston, aged 11 and 14 respectively, held each other's hands as they were hanged together.
-Catherine Campbell, after having been carried struggling and screaming to the gallows, "called down the wrath of God and the Devil on her accusers" before being despatched.
+One of those convicted, John Reid was found dead in his cell a few weeks (Saturday, 22 May, 1697) before the execution was to take place.
+He had a neckcloth tied around his neck and attached to the fireplace by a stick, however he was in a seated position on a stool, and those who found him stated the mechanism by which he had died was not sturdy enough to support his weight.
+With his cell locked, and window boarded, it was unclear how his death was accomplished The remaining seven were hanged and then burned on the Gallow Green in Paisley on 10 June 1697 the last mass execution for witchcraft in western Europe.
+John and James Lindsay, brothers, held each other's hands as they were hanged together.
+Katherine Campbell, after having been carried struggling and screaming to the gallows, "called down the wrath of God and the Devil on her accusers" before being despatched.
 Margaret Fulton appeared to have become insane, and "spoke cheerfully about visits to Elfland and the Abode of the Fairies on the backs of magical horses".
 Margaret Lang admitted to consorting with the Devil, but said that she had renounced sin and was reconciled with God.
 Agnes Naismith laid a "dying woman's curse" on everyone present and their descendants; for many years afterwards every tragedy in the town was blamed on "the witches' curse".

 One account of the executions states that some of the condemned were still alive when their bodies were burned, and that the executioners borrowed a walking stick from an onlooker with which to push their victims' moving limbs back into the fire; its owner, Mark Canavan, refused to take it back after it had been in contact with witches.